arufak/CS506_Final_Project/README.md

 ## Data Collection
 - **Weather Data**: Collected from the OpenWeather API, which provides real-time weather information such as temperature, humidity, and weather conditions (e.g., rainy, sunny, cloudy).
 - **Movie Data**: We used a movie dataset from Kaggle, collected from the TMDB API, containing information on over 1 million movies from around the world.
 This dataset provides detailed information on genres, ratings, release dates, and user reviews, allowing us to analyze diverse movie characteristics to create recommendations tailored to various weather conditions.
+- **User Response**: We gathered some user insight in whether users say that the weather affects their choice in movie genre.
+We asked the following questions to users:
+  1. Does the weather affect what genre of movie you watch?
+  2. From a choice of these gneres:

+      Action, Comedy, Drama, Sci-Fi, Horror, Romance, Documentary, Animation, Thriller, Adventure, and Musical

+      which genres whould you perfer to watch when it is Sunny, Rainy, Snowy, Cloudy/Overcast, and Storming/Lightning?

+  We then then took the responces from our questoneer and converted it into a csv.

 ## Data Cleaning and Processing
 - **Loading and Initial Inspection**: The dataset was loaded and reviewed for duplicates, missing values, and invalid entries, which helped identify the scope of cleaning required.